San Francisco Discrimination Lawyer

 Anti-discrimination laws ensure that employers treat their workers fairly.
 If you felt discriminated by a company or business in San Francisco, remember that there are strict deadlines on pursuing claims.
-Get in touch with one of our lawyers today before time runs out and see how we can help you receive fair treatment at your job.
+Get in touch with one of our San Francisco Discrimination lawyers today before time runs out and see how we can help you receive fair treatment at your job.

 “The expertise of Peter Rukin specifically, complemented by that of the firm, was extremely valuable in providing me with the tools required to successfully navigate the situation.
 Their professionalism with respect to each nuance of the situation, including the time-sensitive nature of it, is very appreciated.” – Adam